MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 #### Automatic storage IP addressing
 Applies to: Azure Stack HCI 22H2

 Network ATC will automatically configure valid IP Addresses for adapters with the _storage_ intent type.
-Network ATC does this in a uniform manner across all nodes in your cluster and verifies that the address chosen is not already in use on the network.
+Network ATC does this in a uniform manner across all nodes in your cluster and verifies that the address chosen isn't already in use on the network.

 The default IP Address for each adapter on each node in the storage intent will be set up as follows: